FAsodariya05/Ecommerce-website/README.md

 - CSS: Stylesheet language used for designing and formatting the website.
 - JavaScript: Programming language used for adding interactivity and dynamic features.

-Thank you for visiting my personal portfolio repository!
+Thank you for visiting!
 I hope you find it informative and visually appealing.